Electrochemical marking and etching – easy and convenient way to mark/etch stainless steel and other types of metal surfaces

 Electrolyte fluids are essential for clear and high-resolution marking and etching results.

-Cougartron has developed several electrolyte solutions for different metal surfaces.
+Cougartron has developed several electrolyte solutions for different types of metal surfaces.
+We can also create custom fluid formulas for your application.

 - Cougartron CGT-S1 etching/marking fluid for stainless steel